Whale Watching In Iceland

 Steingrimfjordur is a top destination for humpback whales, as they are the most commonly found species here, irrespective of the season.
 And with luck by your side, you may even see them breaching or tail slapping.

-What Is The Best Time To Go Whale Watching In Iceland?
+What Is The Best Season To Go Whale Watching In Iceland?

 The best thing about whale watching in Iceland is that you have significant chances of spotting the creature almost all the time.
 However, April to early October is the ideal time for this activity, with June to August being widely regarded as the “peak season.”